fzyzcjy/flutter_rust_bridge/book/src/template/setup_android.md

 or edit one of the `gradle.properties` that resides within the `android` folder.

 ## [cargo-ndk]

-[cargo-ndk] is a Cargo plugin for compiling code suitable for plugging into the JNI without additional configuration.
-Run this command to install:

 ```shell
 cargo install cargo-ndk
 ```

+[cargo-ndk] is a Cargo plugin for compiling code suitable for plugging into the JNI without additional configuration.
+Run the above command to install.

 [Android NDK]: https://developer.android.com/ndk
 [Java Native Interface]: https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/jniTOC.html